 Most people are drawn to places which have been fully explored and especially over-exploited before and they tend to think they should go places because they’re mentionned in a book or seen on TV.

-From Khorog (were I finished the first part of this Tajikistan bike adventure) to the end of the road in the Wakhan Valley is about 320km (199 miles).
+From Khorog (where I finished the first part of this Tajikistan bike adventure) to the end of the road in the Wakhan Valley is about 320km (199 miles).

-When traveling south from Khorog, Ishkashim is the first town you will encounter (110km/68miles).
+When travelling south from Khorog, Ishkashim is the first town you will encounter (110km/68miles).

 Ishkashim is the most famous village in the Wakhan Valley, there’s a famous border market every Saturday, held between the two borders on the Afghan side of the Panj River.

-Unfortunately, I passed trough Ishkashim on a late Sunday evening, and I started to get close to the expiring date on my visa so I had no time to spend 6 days waiting around Ishkashim just to visit the market.
+Unfortunately, I passed trough Ishkashim on a late Sunday evening, and I started to get close to the expiring date on my visa, so I had no time to spend six days waiting around Ishkashim just to visit the market.